 Workshops are suitable for up to 15 students.
 Each workshop takes 1 hour 30 minutes and costs £70.
 Please see below for information on how to book.

 Residential Booked Groups

 We suggest the following workshops for those groups on a residential visit to York Castle Museum – please click here.

-We now offer two workshops specifically for groups of learners with special needs.
-Click here to find out more.
+We offer two workshops designed specifically for groups of learners with additional needs – please click here for more information.